AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 ### 3. Export Google Analytics events in JSON format to Google Cloud Storage and save them to a bucket

 Next, you will import the Google Analytics events to Google Cloud Storage in JSON format.
-Then you bring it into the Experience Platform.

 Refer to [these instructions](https://support.google.com/analytics/answer/3437719?hl=en&ref_topic=3416089).